 After opening with a cop inspecting a dead guy in the middle of the road and getting attacked by an eyeless gal, we suddenly shift our attention to six teenage volunteers driving to the woods to prepare a campsite, expecting a long day cutting branches and digging pot holes.
 So as day turn night, half of the teens went ahead and sneaked out that evening for a well-deserved whiskey break and sex, with a by-the-book misfit she joining to get hammered, It turns out however that she can't handle her liquor and threw a fit at the rest for not taking their volunteer work seriously (Or something like that), before stumbling and poking her eye out on a branch.

-This leads to the head volunteer taking this unlucky gal to a nearby hospital, leaving the mysterious quiet guy she's having sex with earlier in charge.
+This leads to the head volunteer taking this unlucky gal to a nearby hospital, leaving the mysterious quiet guy she's had sex with in charge.
 As morning comes, they went ahead and go accordingly as scheduled but as more accidents pile up and brash decisions begin to cost the life of others, volunteer work does indeed had gone killer...

 Think Final Destination mixed with the sensibilities of the underrated Israeli "slasher" Rabies, thrown in some good gore, awesome tension build and some very interesting characters, I Didn't Come Here To Die is a good look back at low-budget indie shockers.